-- 1. All related to the design or postproduction of the videos, if it is outsourced services.
+1. All related to the design or postproduction of the videos, if it is outsourced services.

-- 2. The acquisition of apps, video games or products that are analyzed in the videos.
+2. The acquisition of apps, video games or products that are analyzed in the videos.

-- 3. The Internet connection fee.
+3. The Internet connection fee.

-- 4. The amortization of the following investment assets:
+4. The amortization of the following investment assets:

-- – computers and equipment used for the development of the activity,
+– computers and equipment used for the development of the activity,

 – video cameras, microphones and other accessories you may need for the execution of the recordings.

-We give you an example: if in 2019 you start the activity and get a return of € 40,000 (income minus expenses) you will only pay € 32,000, and if in 2020 your yields amount to 60,000, you will only pay € 48,000.
+If in 2019 you start the activity and get a return of € 40,000 (income minus expenses) you will only pay € 32,000, and if in 2020 your yields amount to 60,000, you will only pay € 48,000.